Manage speed to eliminate spray drift

 The same study revealed that spray drift risk was not affected by travel speed during slower wind speeds of 7 to 8km/h (under daytime conditions).

-Spray operators are therefore advised to avoid travel speeds above 16 to 18km/h during higher wind speeds unless there is excellent boom height control and equipment is set up to minimise airborne droplets by providing spray quality which is coarse or larger.
+Spray operators are therefore advised to avoid travel speeds above 16 to 18km/h during higher wind speeds unless there is excellent boom height control and equipment is set up to minimise airborne droplets by providing spray quality that is coarse or larger.

-The fact sheet, developed by the GRDC in conjunction with Bill Gordon, of Bill Gordon Consulting, contains advice to reduce spray drift including:
+The fact sheet, developed by the GRDC in conjunction with Bill Gordon of Bill Gordon Consulting, contains advice to reduce spray drift including: